SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 NEAR
-  ("income growth" OR "income growth rate$" OR "growth in income$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "earnings increas*" OR "income increas*" OR "wage growth" OR "wage increas*" OR "salar* rise" )
+  ("income growth" OR "income growth rate$" OR "growth in income$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "earnings increas*" OR "income increas*" OR "wage growth" OR "wage increas*" OR "salar* rise" OR "anti-poverty" OR "antipoverty" OR "out of poverty"
+  )
  )
 AND